GannettDigital/api-docs/source/includes/_visitor_events.md

 |---|---|
 |GET|/client_reports/visitor_events?[query_params]|

 This API should be used to retrieve all events for a list of visitor_ids for a given advertiser (GMAID).
-The response will contain a chornological list of events.
-It can also be optionally grouped by visitor_id.
+The response will contain a chronological list of events.
+Optionally, it can also be grouped by visitor_id.
 Events can also be restricted to a date range.

 When available, campaign information will be provided for each event, as well as channel when campaign type is xmedia.